iklobato/django-stocks/RABBITMQ_SETUP.md

 docker-compose up -d
 ```

-This will start all four services:
+This will start all three services:
 - RabbitMQ Broker on ports 5672 (AMQP) and 15672 (Management UI)
-- RabbitMQ Service on port 8080
-- Stock Service on port 8001
+- Stock Service (Consumer) on port 8001
-- API Service on port 8000
+- API Service (Producer) on port 8000

-## RabbitMQ Service
+## RabbitMQ Implementation

+### API Service (Producer)

+The API Service acts as a RabbitMQ producer:

+- Uses the RPC (Remote Procedure Call) pattern for request-response communication
+- Creates a unique correlation ID for each request
+- Publishes messages to a durable queue
+- Listens for responses on a temporary callback queue
+- Includes a fallback HTTP mechanism if RabbitMQ communication fails

+### Stock Service (Consumer)

-The RabbitMQ Service is a standalone microservice written in Python using Flask:
+The Stock Service acts as a RabbitMQ consumer:

-- It connects to the RabbitMQ Broker and listens for messages
+- Listens for messages on the stock queue
-- It forwards requests to the Stock Service via HTTP
+- Processes stock requests by fetching data from the external API
-- It sends responses back to the API Service via RabbitMQ
+- Sends responses back to the API service using the reply_to queue
-- It uses the Remote Procedure Call (RPC) pattern with correlation IDs
-- It provides fault tolerance and error handling
+- Uses the correlation ID to match responses with requests
+- Automatically reconnects if the connection to RabbitMQ is lost

 ## Configuration